-Most of us are living in the midst of the end-time manifestation of Babylon the Great.
-We can resist its influence if we understand what makes it so attractive to human nature.
-John Ritenbaugh explains what makes the Mystery Woman tick and why God judges her so severely.
+Most of us are living in the end-time manifestation of Babylon the Great.
+We can resist her influence if we understand what makes her so attractive to us.

-Who is the Woman of Revelation 17 and 18?
-John Ritenbaugh explains that this fallen Woman displays no religious characteristics but instead acts as a city or nation involved in the politics, economics, and culture of its time.
-What nation fits the symbolism?
+The fallen Woman of Revelation 17 and 18 displays no religious characteristics but is instead involved in the politics, economics, and culture of its time.

 Revelation 17 depicts a fallen woman astride a beast, drunk with the blood of God's saints.
 Whom does this image represent?
 "Christian" history makes the answer plain!

 Revelation 18 indicates that Babylon will receive horrific punishment and ultimate doom in the future.
 We are warned to come out of her lest we receive her fate.
 Babylon is a symbol for a political-economic-religious system, just as Egypt is a symbol for s. . .

 John Ritenbaugh, continuing the admonition to flee Babylon, reaches back to a prophecy of Jeremiah the first time Babylon was destroyed in order to draw some parallels to today's events.
 Babylon rose to prominence by plundering and pillaging, subjecting co. . .

 To keep us secure from the temptations of the world, we must embrace our metaphorical sister, Wisdom, keeping us focused on our relationship with God.

 John Ritenbaugh, reflecting on the unpleasant prospect of overhearing hurtful gossip about us from someone we have trusted, observes that, in all likelihood, our tongue has been just as detrimental against someone who may have trusted us.
 What goes around . . .